sidney-eliot/3d-artists-handbook/content/theory/composition.md

 Some elements in an image create weight and need to be balanced by other elements.

 Elements that create weight:
-- Colors/ Saturation/ Contrasts
+- Colors, saturation, and contrasts
 - Size
-- Faces/ Figures
+- Faces and figures

 ![[Pasted image 20230604162002.png|550]]

 A way to find unbalanced points, is to turn up the contrast and blur.

-As we can see in the example below, the presence of only one big light on the left makes the image very unbalanced:
+As one can see in the example below, the presence of only one big light on the left makes the image very unbalanced:

 ![[Pasted image 20230604162027.png|400]]
 ![[Pasted image 20230604162039.png|400]]

-Another example of how to properly balance an image:
+In contrast, here's an example of how to properly balance an image:

 ![[Pasted image 20230604162125.png|500]]

 ## Positioning and Movement Direction
-Moving to the left/ right, forward/ backward and so on, can portray different things in an image/ animation.
-Things like emotion, intent, power.
-(This can also apply to the direction in which the character is facing).
+Moving to the left / right or forward / backward, and so on, can portray different things in an image or animation, like emotion, intent, and power.
+(This can also apply to the direction in which the character is facing.)

 >[!example]- Positioning and movement direction (videos, articles)
 ><div style="text-align: center;">